OHDSI/Cyclops/README.md

 Technology
 ============
 Cyclops in an R package, with most functionality implemented in C++.
+Cyclops uses cyclic coordinate descent to optimize the likelihood function, which makes use of the sparse nature of the data.

 System Requirements
 ===================